 3. Natural language interfaces with technology

 Few areas of AI have more potential for impact on our lives than natural-language processing (NLP) and image recognition.
-Already we’ve seen the rapid rise of conversational chatbots in service, and voice interfaces are familiar to any of us who have ever asked Alexa to tell us a joke or told Siri that we’re in the mood for sushi.
+Already we’ve seen the rapid rise of conversational chatbots in service.
+Voice interfaces are familiar to any of us who have ever asked Alexa to tell us a joke or told Siri that we’re in the mood for sushi.

 AI can reduce these time sinks, as speech recognition approaches 95%+ accuracy and voice navigation becomes commonplace.
 Efficiency will increase (less key clicking), and so will completeness (less reason to procrastinate in updating call records or ideas).
 The outcome is less time spent searching and updating and more time spent selling.